 Behaviorally and socially, it’s best to adopt kittens in pairs, or into a home with a playful cat.
-Kittens really need a playmate in their forever home…and then they can get to play, and snuggle while you're not home.
-Check out our Pick A Pair page to see if his sibling is still available.
+Kittens really need a playmate in their forever home…and then they can play and snuggle while you're not home.
+Flex would love to be adopted with his foster sister.
+Check out our Pick-A-Pair page to see if she’s still available.

-Charlie Brown’s estimated date of birth is 8/1/16.
-His adoption fee of $135 includes his vet exam, FVRCP vaccinations, FIV & Feline Leukemia testing (neg), routine deworming, flea control, microchip and neuter.
+Flex’s estimated date of birth is 5/6/17.
+His adoption fee of $140.00 includes his vet exam, FVRCP vaccinations, FIV & Feline Leukemia testing (neg), routine deworming, microchip and neuter.

 Your message has been sent to Adopt-A-Pet, Inc..

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.